bcgov/House-Policy-STRDSS/gateway/README.md

 ### Calling API

-1. Get a token with client ID and secret.
+Obtain an access token using your client ID and secret, then use it to call the API.
+In this example, we’re calling https://strdata.dev.api.gov.bc.ca/api/organizations/strrequirements

    ```sh
    export CLIENT_ID="your_client_id"